Cataract Surgery in Monterey, CA

 Dr. Penrose uses the AcrySof Toric lenses in those Monterey cataract patients who desire to have their astigmatism corrected and be less dependent on glasses or contact lenses.
 The AcrySof Toric lens is a foldable, single-piece lens made of a biocompatible material.
 The lens also protects the retina from ultraviolet light and is aspheric.
 The asphericity provides for improved contrast sensitivity (seeing in dim light).

-For more information on cataract surgery with premium IOLs, schedule an appointment.
-A consultation with the talented Monterey cataract surgeon, Dr. Penrose, will help you decide what course of action to take.
+For more information on cataracts surgery with premium IOLs, schedule an appointment.
+A consultation with the talented Monterey cataracts surgeon, Dr. Penrose, will help you decide what course of action to take.

 LASER Assisted Cataract Surgery